javajosh/ModernHistory.js/readme.md

 ### Limitations
-Unfortunately, there is no way to allow application code to call <code>window.history.pushState()</code>
-directly.
-This is because there is no <code>onpushstate</code> event defined in the DOM.
+Unfortunately, there is no way to allow application code to call `window.history.pushState()` directly.
+This is because there is no `onpushstate` event defined in the DOM.
 (There may be a way by replacing the function outright, but I am hesitant to modify standard DOM objects like this.
 Another option is to write a Proxy around the function, which is something I may explore later.)